sigmakappa/All-About-Performance/ProcessorPerformance/Sorting/README.md

 We've got a bunch of sorting algorithms in our arsenal, and they're all ready to groove.
 Each algorithm struts its stuff in its own module, making it easy to test and compare their performance.

-Check out these below algorithms:
+Check out these below performant algorithms in this section (well others were not too performant in comparison : sunglasses:):

-- Bubble Sort
-- Insertion Sort
-- Selection Sort
+- Timsort
 - Merge Sort
+- Shell Sort
+- Heap Sort
-- Quick Sort
+- Radix Sort

-Get ready to witness some algorithmic magic on the dance floor!
+**_As seed data this test has descending ordered list (1M numbers long) which is required to be sorted in ascending order (which is the worst case scenario for these sorting algorithms)._**

 ## Running Performance Tests

-When you're ready to roll, head over to the module of the sorting algorithm you want to test.
-Run this sweet command:
+When you're ready to roll, head over to the main folder i.e. `Sorting` and run this sweet command:

 ```
-python calling_sorts.py
+python calling_sorts.py > sorting_observations.txt
 ```

 You'll see the algorithm in action, doing its thing and showing off its moves right there in the console.
 We'll give you